stackery/wild-rydes-workshop/01-frontend.md

 stackery deploy --interactive-setup
 ```

 Follow the prompts to continue: hit enter to keep the stack name *stackery-wild-rydes*, then select your AWS profile (if you only have one, it'll likely be called `default` and may be selected automatically).
-When asked if you would like to create a new environment, hit `y` and enter an environment name - we suggest something like `development`.
+When asked if you would like to create a new environment, hit `y` and enter an environment name - we suggest `development`.
 It's normal to have multiple environments when building serverless apps, such as development, staging, and production.

 Once your stack and environment have been created, the deployment process begins.
 This typically takes a few minutes.
 When finished, your readout should look something like this: